thinhh/CMPE-172-Enterprise-Software/project/README.md

 Working on checking KONG Connectivity.
 In-progress

 ## May 15, 2023
-Added error page for HTTP Bad Request
+Added error page for HTTP Bad Request <br>
 Added NEW ORDER, NEW CARD, ACTIVE CARD, PAY Feature

+## May 17, 2023
+added Kong API on Docker Compose and Check Connectivity Watched video for RabbitMQ and GKE demo

+# LocalHost Screenshot

+# Docker Container Screenshot

+# GKE Screenshot